nicoh/ros2-modelling/tutorial.md

 ## Download the domain specific languages

 For this assignment you need to download several languages and their dependencies.
-From any directory (preferably one with other AST projects) do:
+From any directory do:

 ```
 mkdir languages && cd languages